Brewgar/EntityFix/README.md

 EntityFix reduces the main-thread CPU cost of entity simulation by eliminating *redundant* computation - not by throttling AI, skipping ticks, or lowering simulation accuracy.
-May cause problems.
+May cause problems with

-## License

-MIT